sailthru/stolos/scheduler/README.md

   - How complex is my data pipeline?
 Do I have any branches in my dependency tree?
 If you have a very simple pipeline, you may simply wish to have all `job_id` templates be the same across tasks.

+It is important to note that the way(s) in which `Task_B` depends on `Task_A` have not been explained in this section.
+A `job_id` does not explain how tasks depend on each other, but rather, it characterizes how we choose to identify a task's subtasks in context of the parent and child tasks.

 Concept: Bubble Up and Bubble Down